ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-Stage0-section}

-Prior to commencing the asset transfer from the sender gateway (client) to the recipient gateway (server), both gateways must perform a number of verifications steps.
+Prior to commencing the asset transfer from the sender gateway (client) to the recipient gateway (server), both gateways must perform a number of verifications steps pSATP-ARCH].
 The types of information required by both the sender and recipient are use-case dependent and asset-type dependent.

 The verifications include, but not limited to, the following: